varp/VardanPro-Fonts/README.md

 All fonts compiled with a full set of weights and slopes and customs enabled by default:

-- "ligset-php" -  default ligatures set to PHP
+* "ligset-php" -  default ligatures set to PHP
-- "v-asterisk-low" - asterisk vertically centred in a row
+* "v-asterisk-low" - asterisk vertically centered in a row
-- "v-ampersand-upper-open" - ampersand upper opened version of &
+* "v-ampersand-upper-open" - ampersand upper opened version of &amp;
-- "v-dollar-open" - open version of $
+* "v-dollar-open" - open version of $
-- "cv67" - lower bar slanted version of <= and >=
+* "cv67" - lower bar slanted version of &lt;= and &gt;=

 Fonts compiled with four character's styles: